Skip to content

 Note: Affiliated colleges and universities assign credits according to individual requirements.

-Detailed lecture and rotation schedules will be saved on the pathology network drive and in Canvas.
+Detailed lecture and rotation schedules will be saved on the pathology server and in Canvas.
 Students will be given details about lecture and student laboratory exercises one week in advance.
+The clinical rotation schedule will be published by Oct.
+31, 2023.

 Textbook and Reference Information Expand answer